Sawyerkao/Tetris/README.md

 ![PreviewImage](Resource/Snapshot.PNG)
 # Tetris
-A simple tetris game.
+A simple Tetris game.
 You can play this using keyboard.
 # Introduction
 This is a simple project to practice wpf developing.
-It help me to figure out how wpf draw UI and combine the code behind.
+It helps me to figure out how wpf draw UI and combine the code behind.
 I tried to do MVC design pattern, but I am not sure is it on the right track or not.
 Wish I can do better next time :)
 # Scoring